jcathalina/drugex-plus-r/docs/index.rst

-.. drugex-minus documentation master file, created by sphinx-quickstart on Sat Jul 31 22:18:40 2021.
+.. drugex-plus-r documentation master file, created by sphinx-quickstart on Sat Jul 31 22:18:40 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to DrugEx MINUS's documentation!
+Welcome to DrugEx+R's documentation!
 ========================================

 .. toctree::